zerocurrencycoin/Zero/BUILD_ZERO.md

 ### 6.6 zerowallet

-zerowallet (Qt GUI) is built from separate repos.
+zerowallet (Qt GUI) is built from separate repos (zerowalletmac, zerowalletlinux, zerowalletwin).
 This repo builds only zerod, zero-cli, zero-tx.

-See [BUILD.md](BUILD.md) for zerod vs zerowallet toolchains.
+**zerod vs zerowallet toolchains:** zerod uses system GCC (Linux), Clang (macOS), mingw-w64 (Windows).
+Zerowallet uses Qt; Windows may use MXE for static Qt; static Qt on Linux for Linux may require gcc-11 (Qt struggles with GCC 13 on Ubuntu 24.04).

 ### 6.7 Clean Rebuild